Timișoara: Healthcare

 There are also: six integrated specialized outpatient clinics (four public and two private); three ambulance services (one public and two private); 494 dental offices; 229 family medicine offices; 138 specialized offices; seven medical expertise offices and 24 work capacity recovery offices; 39 school dispensaries; 11 student dispensaries; a sports dispensary; 63 pharmacies and 32 pharmaceutical warehouses.

-Infrastructure
+Transport

 Timișoara is an important regional road and railway hub, connecting the city to Bucharest and other major cities, as well as Romania to Hungary and Serbia, and further to Western Europe.
 It is located along the Pan-European Corridor IV linking Germany to Turkey and has access, thanks to the Bega Canal, to the Pan-European Corridor VII.
 Furthermore, Timișoara is crossed by two TEN-T core network corridors: Orient/East–Med and Rhine–Danube (waterway focus).

 Road transport

 The street plot of Timișoara is composed of 1,278 streets totaling almost 750 km.
 The street network is based on a radial model, consolidated by a series of five concentric rings, none of them completely built.
 Unlike other cities of similar size, there is no predominant corridor in terms of loading, with traffic volumes distributed fairly evenly across a series of radial and circular arteries.
 The shape of the road network outside the city is web-like, all the main roads in the county converging towards the capital city.

 In the northern part of the city there is a bypass; its southern extension is currently under construction.
 The city is crossed in the northeast by the A1 motorway, a segment that continues with the M43 motorway in Hungary.
 The A1 is connected near Lugoj to the A6 motorway, which is under construction.

 Timișoara is connected to the European and national road network by the following roads: